Cultural Heritage Governance Research

 Cultural Development Zones is the architectural form heritage communities require to retain authorship of their own cultural practice across institutional pressure.
 The form integrates seven constitutional-choice principles, derived from cross-case adjudication of seven rival hypotheses against five international cases distributed across four legal systems.
 It draws on Ostrom’s commons-governance tradition and Wolterstorff’s account of inherent rights and justice-as-shalom.

-The full framework is set out in the book Cultural Development Zones (Zenodo, May 2026) and developed across ten working papers at /research.
-The proposal includes a UNESCO Recommendation on Heritage Community Governance as the multilateral instrument best suited to the post-MONDIACULT 2025 policy moment.
+The framework is set out in Cultural Development Zones, Volume I (Zenodo, May 2026), and developed across ten working papers in Research.
+Volume I specifies the seven constitutional-choice principles, the cross-case method, and proposes a UNESCO Recommendation on Heritage Community Governance as the multilateral instrument best suited to the post-MONDIACULT 2025 policy moment.
+A second volume is in preparation.

 Where to start

-Cultural-religious organization leaders and practitioners: start with the book at /book — the framework is set out in full, open access, under CC BY 4.0.
+Cultural-religious organization leaders and practitioners: start with the book: Volume I sets out the framework’s architecture and is open access under CC BY 4.0.